jiapingzeng/PageBot/README.md

 **URL**: `/test`
 **METHOD**: `POST`
 **AUTH**: None
 Any data is welcome.
 Output will be logged.
-Leave us a message :)
+Say hi 🙋 (we won't respond though)